Page content

 • set out the pathways and processes involved in Area Planning in order to support school communities to work with the managing authorities towards a realistic, sustainable solution to enable ongoing school provision in the area.

-The Toolkit was officially launched at Stormont on 27 May 2022.
+The Future Schools Toolkit for Primary was officially launched at Stormont on 27 May 2022.

 If, at some stage, there are pressures on keeping both schools sustainable we need to work together to keep the best of what we’ve got – we need to make decisions about what we want before we are told what is going to be happening.